 We love to stay active by running, walking, hiking, kayaking and biking.
 And there is nothing better than lounging by the water under a cloudless, sunny, blue sky.

-We also have access to great concerts, fairs, food, sports and entertainment to keep our days and nights filled with memorable experiences.
+And as pandemic restrictions are lifted or relaxed, we also have access to great concerts, fairs, food, sports and entertainment to keep our days and nights filled with memorable experiences.

 1. Downtown street fair

 The streets of downtown Fargo are filled with art, crafts and food for three days beginning July 15.
 Vendors from all over the country provide entertainment for more than 150,000 visitors during North Dakota’s largest outdoor event.

 The fair features food, carnival rides, concerts and agriculture exhibits during a six-day stretch in July.
 This year’s concerts include Skillet, Chris Young and Styx.

 Ribfest is an annual summer event held in the Fargodome parking lot.
 It brings together barbeque, family fun and music.
 Award-winning food vendors come from Texas, Virginia, Ohio, Florida, Pennsylvania and Indiana.
 This year’s concerts include Warrant, Slamabama, John Michael Montgomery, Locash, Zach Thomas, Bryan Loweree and Dylan Scott.

 4. Professional baseball

 The Fargo-Moorhead RedHawks are an independent baseball team that plays on campus at Newman Outdoor Field.
 RedHawks games are a popular choice for Fargo residents who want to soak up the summer sun.

 The world-famous Thunderbirds of the United States Air Force are the highlight of this late July event at Hector International Airport near the NDSU campus in north Fargo.
 The Thunderbirds’ demonstration has thrilled fans for years with its precisely choreographed show.